Ocean of Soul: Notable performances

 Besides TSU's televised football and select home basketball games, The Ocean has been featured in other events.

 The band has been invited to perform at many professional sports games by teams such as the Houston Oilers, Houston Texans, Houston Rockets, San Antonio Spurs, and Dallas Mavericks.

-In 2004, the Ocean of Soul was featured in Super Bowl XXXVIII's halftime show along with the Spirit of Houston.
+In 2004, the Ocean of Soul was featured in the controversial Super Bowl XXXVIII's halftime show along with the Spirit of Houston in which the infamous wardrobe malfunction involving Janet Jackson and Justin Timberlake.

 In 2005, The Ocean performed on the Stellar Awards with Kirk Franklin.

 In 2008, The Ocean performed at their first Honda Battle of the Bands in the Georgia Dome.
 The Ocean was the only band to receive a standing ovation after performing that year.

 In 2012, The Ocean of Soul's drumline, "The Funk Train", became the first black collegiate showstyle drumline in history to compete in the Percussive Arts Society International Convention (PASIC)'s Marching Festival.
 The drumline placed 3rd and gained an award for "Best Cymbal Line".

 In 2014, The Ocean of Soul performed at the premiere of The Wedding Ringer in Houston.
 Co-star Kevin Hart accepted his invitation to become an honorary lifetime "Ocean" member at the event and donated $50,000 to the band.

 Also in 2014, The Ocean of Soul performed at TSU alumnus Michael Strahan's Pro Football Hall of Fame induction ceremony in Canton, Ohio.
 Strahan donated $100,000 to the band for their outstanding support.

 In 2016, The Ocean Of Soul performed the opening sequence for Fox Sports NFL Sunday in Houston, live on national television from Discovery Green.

 In 2017, several members of The Ocean of Soul performed live with Solange for her performance of her hit single "Don't Touch My Hair" on campus.
 The band was also invited to lead the celebration parade for the Houston Astros 2017 World Series Championship through downtown Houston that had 750,000 in attendance.

 In 2019, members of The Ocean of Soul drumline opened up for Megan Thee Stallion for her sold out show at the White Oak Music Hall.

 In 2022, the Ocean of Soul was invited to WrestleMania 38 in Dallas to open up for Bianca Belair’s entrance.

 On Christmas 2024, the Ocean of Soul performed with Houston native Beyonce at halftime of the Baltimore Ravens vs. Houston Texans game in NRG Stadium.
-This performance has now been nominated for an Emmy Award In 2025, Beyonce's BeyGood foundation donated $100,000 to the band.
+This performance was nominated and won an Emmy Award for Outstanding Costumes for a Variety, Nonfiction or Reality Program at the 77th Creative Arts In 2025, Beyonce's BeyGood foundation donated $100,000 to the band.
 The donation will fund scholarships, recruitment, retention and technological enhancements for the band.